Structured cabling supports various data, video, and voice systems. It is a planned and designed cabling system rather than one thrown together.

 A structured cabling installation provides comprehensive voice, video, and data infrastructure.
 It gives telephone service or transmits data through a computer.

-Low-voltage cable refers to electrical wires and jacks used in applications that require less infrastructure — phones, cameras, fire alarms, intercoms, and internet service.
+Low-voltage cable refers to electrical wires and jacks used in applications that require less infrastructure, such as phones, cameras, fire alarms, intercoms, and internet service.

 Structured cabling standards help organizations install wiring in a way that prevents messy tangles by keeping the whole wiring infrastructure organized.
 This results in more even bandwidth, less downtime, and less room for human error.